Sean1005-x/DistillSemiCD/README.md

-# DistillSemiCD will be made public
+# The code for DistillSemiCD will be made publicly available upon acceptance of the paper